SonarSource/sonarqube/server/sonar-docs/src/pages/branches/overview.md

 ### Deleting inactive branches

-You can set the number of days a branch can be inactive before it's deleted at **Administration > Housekeeping > Number of days before deleting inactive branches**.
+You can set the number of days a branch can be inactive before it's deleted in the global settings at **Administration > General Settings > Housekeeping > Number of days before deleting inactive branches**.
 Branches that are inactive for the number of days that you set will be automatically deleted.

 ### Using patterns to keep inactive branches

 You can use naming patterns to protect specific branches, such as release branches, from automatic deletion.
-To do this, add a pattern using Java regular expressions under **Administration > Housekeeping > Branches > Branches to keep when inactive**.
+To do this, add a pattern using Java regular expressions under **Administration > General Settings > Housekeeping > Branches > Branches to keep when inactive** at either the global or project level.
 When a branch is created with a name that follows one of these patterns, it will be kept indefinitely.

 For example, adding the pattern `release/.*` would keep any branches named release/6.0, release/7, and so on.